 “It reaffirms what you knew and to minimize the risk in each scenario,” he said.
 “As intuitive as it is, look into it.
 Resolve has an emphasis on personal safety and all staff have an operational background.”

 Naval architecture and engineering is integrated into daily operations for emergency response and wreck removal.
 There is an engineer on each team to assist in stabilizing every situation and avoid mistakes.

-“Wreck removal is reverse engineering, deconstructing a ship,” said Todd Schauer, director of operations for Resolve Marine Group.
+“Wreck removal is reverse engineering, deconstructing a ship,” said Todd Schauer, director of operations for Resolve Marine.
 “Joey led the team that designed the system for the patented heave-compensated chain puller lift system on DB1, the heaviest salvage lift in the Americas.”

 Keeping Calm During Chaos